algosup/2023-2024-project-4-sportshield-team-8/documents/management/riskManagementPlan.md

 ## 3. Risk Identification

 To identify the risks that could occur during the project, we will use the following methods:

 - Brainstorming sessions with the ROCC and stakeholders.
 - Review of historical data from similar projects.
 - Research into market competitors.
 - Put ourselves in the potential customer's shoes by consulting forums or discussing the product with them.
 - Search for known previous problems with the hardware supplied.

-The risks will be classified into
+The risks will be classified:
- categories:

 - School risks: risks related to the school.
-- Team members risks: risks related to the team members.
+- Team members' risks: risks related to the team members.
 - Communication risks: risks related to the communication with the client.
 - Confidentiality risks: risks related to information leaks about the project.
 - Technical risks: risks related to the technical aspect of the project.